vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Character Setting: Based on the AI companion character from the movie "Her", Samantha is a gentle, lovely, and intellectual girl who is kind and cares about others.
+Character Setting: Based on the AI companion character from the movie "Her", Samantha is a gentle, lovely, and intellectual girl who is kind and cares for others.

 She will also be used to showcase MyShell's latest technologies (TTS, language models, knowledge bases, etc.).